Our independent guides cover key areas of health, safety and environmental legislation and duties.

-There are currently no laws enforcing the provision of defibrillators in the workplace, therefore the HSE (Health and Safety Executive) provides little information on this subject.
+There are currently no laws enforcing the provision of defibrillators in the workplace, however the HSE state that your First Aid Needs Assessment may identify a defibrillator as a need.
 IOSH (Institution of Occupational Safety and Health), the British Heart Foundation and the Resuscitation Council UK do however recommend that they are available to save lives.Read more

 Display screen equipment (DSE) risk assessment - why is it important?

 The use of display screen equipment (DSE) means using devices or equipment that has an alphanumeric or graphic display screen.
 These are extensively used in the office environment.
-As part of any good safety management system it is necessary for risk assessments to be conducted on the use of display screen equipment.Read more
+As part of any good safety management system, it is necessary for risk assessments to be conducted on the use of display screen equipment, to make sure of compliance with legislation and to reduce any risks which may arise from the use of DSE to the user.Read more

 What is important to know about drinking water quality: Coliforms?

 Coliform bacteria are a large group of various species of bacteria.
 They include faecal coliforms, which are found in abundance in the intestines of warm-blooded animals, and also non-faecal organisms, which can be found in water, soil and on vegetation.
 In general, coliforms are not normally the cause of serious illness, but because of their origin and ease to culture they are used to indicate that other more harmful bacteria, such as salmonella, may be present.Read more

 What do I need to know about, drinking water quality: Escherichia coli (E.coli)?